Downloadable Word Document of Information Below

 - Accessible Toilets

-Please Note: Love Saves The Day will be moving to Durdham (Clifton) Downs this year.
-Durdham Downs is an open green-field site (Eastville Park), with some tarmac paths on the peripheral entrances and exits, some of which involve mild inclines and uneven terrain.
+Love Saves The Day will be moving to Durdham (Clifton) Downs this year.
+Durdham Downs is an open green-field site.
+It has limited tarmac paths on the peripheral entrances and exits, some of which involve mild inclines and uneven terrain.
 While there will be some sheltered areas (some stalls and marquees), it is mainly an open-air event.
-Ground conditions are therefore weather dependant (if we experience extreme weather the ground may become muddy), therefore mobility across the site may become compromised.
+Ground conditions are therefore weather dependent, (if we experience extreme weather the ground may become muddy).
+This means that mobility across the site may become compromised.
 We ask you to consider this before purchasing a ticket.

-There will be induction loops at the Main Accessibility Wristband Exchange.
+There will be an induction loop at the Accessibility Box Office.

 British Sign Language (BSL) Interpreters

 We welcome assistance dogs on the site.
-There will be an area provide for toileting and drinking.
+There will be an area provided for toileting and drinking.
 Please let us know on your form if you are bringing one in advance of the event.
 To organise this please contact [email protected].

 Medical Services and Welfare Area